apudiu/server-backup/README.md

             <td>
                 Number of backup copies to keep, if not specified or 0 (zero) is provided then by default 3 latest copies of backup will be kept and rest will be deleted.
                 It'll keep provided number of copies in local & S3 (if provided). <br> <br>
-                <i>For Ex: if you specify 5, to keep latest 5 copies of this project then this will backup first and then check if there's more than 5 copies in local & S3, If any extra copy is found, it'll delete that (form local & S3)</i>
+                <i>For ex: if you specify 5, to keep latest 5 copies of this project then this will backup first and then check if there's more than 5 copies in local & S3, If any extra copy is found, it'll delete that (form local & S3 in).
+It'll delete oldest copies to keep latest n backups</i>
             </td>
         </tr>